How is Coeliac disease treated?

 The gluten-free diet

 Currently, the only effective treatment for coeliac disease is the gluten-free diet.
-As the name suggests, the gluten-free diet involves strict avoidance of gluten, a composite of proteins found in wheat, barley, rye, and oats.
+As the name suggests, the gluten-free diet involves strict avoidance of gluten, a composite of proteins found in grains such as wheat, barley, and rye.
 Removing dietary gluten prevents the abnormal immune reaction that causes coeliac disease symptoms and allows the bowel to heal (i.e. mucosal healing).

 Gluten is found in a multitude of food products and following the diet can be challenging, particularly in the beginning.
 It can take some time to feel confident, particularly when eating out of the home and in unfamiliar places.
 Fortunately, knowledge of coeliac disease and gluten-free food options are becoming more widespread.